MartaEN/spring-sandbox/src/main/webapp/resources/assets/ckeditor/plugins/pbckcode/README.md

 # pbckcode

-A CKEditor plugin to easily add code into your articles.
+A CKEditor plugin to easily add code into your advertisements.
 The plugin will create a dialog where you will be able to format your code as your will.
 When you press the **OK** button, the plugin will create a *pre* tag with your code inside.

 # Demo